Short Confidentiality Agreement

 Why use a template from Legalo?

 As with all our templates, this one comes with a guide to help you fill it in and it explains the purpose of each clause as well.
-It has been drafted by a very experienced UK solicitor who specialises in commercial contract drafting.
+A very experienced UK solicitor, who specialises in commercial contract drafting, has drafted it.